fuatX/Redux-toolkit-query-practice/README.md

-step 7
+step 8
-Method 1: Retrieving Category Data with Fetch API
+Method 1: Editing the Category Page with Fetch API